How to Apply

 BGSU Firelands is the regional campus of BGSU and is located in Huron, Ohio.
-BGSU Firelands requires the same application materials included in this packet, although admissions requirements vary from main campus.
+BGSU Firelands requires the same application materials, although admissions requirements vary from main campus.
 Please call BGSU Firelands with any questions.
 Applications for admission are accepted up to two weeks before the beginning of classes.
 Students intending to pursue a two-year associate degree are not expected to have completed the same high school coursework as those applying to a four-year bachelor’s degree program.
-The application for admission and all credentials should be submitted directly to BGSU Firelands, One University Dr. Huron, OH 44839-9719.
+The application for admission and all credentials should be submitted directly to BGSU Firelands, One University Dr., Huron, OH 44839-9719.

 High School Graduates

 If you have already graduated from high school, send the required documents directly to the BGSU Office of Admissions.
-An official high school transcript is also required.
+A final, official high school transcript is also required.
 If you graduated from high school more than three years ago, you do not need to submit ACT or SAT test scores.

 High School Equivalency

-If you earned high school equivalency through the General Educational Development (GED) testing program, please have an official copy of your GED results and high school transcript sent to the Office of Admissions.
+If you earned high school equivalency through the General Educational Development (GED) testing program, please have an official copy of your GED results and high school transcript showing any coursework completed sent to the Office of Admissions.